Carlosrincong/GCP-Cloud-Engineer/Observability (Stackdriver)/README.md

 ### Cloud Profiler
 *   Provide a complete CPU and heap picture of an application without slowing it down.
 *   Helps developers understand which paths consume the most **resources** and the different ways in which their **code** is actually called.

+## Ops Agent
+Monitoring information can be **augmented** by installing agents into the VM operating system.
+The Ops Agent is the **primary agent for collecting telemetry data (logging and metrics)** from your Compute Engine instances.
+These agents are required for security reasons
+You can configure the Ops agent to **monitor many third-party** applications Agent exposes metrics beyond the 80+ metrics that Cloud Monitoring already supports for Compute Engine.
+Also ingests any user defined **(Custom) metrics in Prometheus** format.
+Ops Agent **logs** can be viewed in the **integration** page of Monitoring Console

+How to use:
+-   Install the ops agent by using the agent policy
+-   Install the ops agent by using the Compute engine console > observability > install ops agent > run in the Cloud Shell